adiasija2011/adiasija2011/README.md

 ## 🏢 Work Experience

+### Research Intern
+**Center for Language and Speech Processing (CLSP), Johns Hopkins University**
+*May - September 2024*
+- Collaborated with Prof. Daniel Khashabi to develop a chatbot for summarizing and aggregating research paper data.
+- Conducted web scraping to collect research papers based on an Excel sheet of research grant data, followed by data cleaning and extraction into JSON format.
+- Indexed data in an Elasticsearch document store and stored metadata in a SQLite database.
+- Designed and implemented a comprehensive pipeline, including:
+  - NL to SQL database interaction for querying the SQLite database.
+  - Information retrieval (IR) engine and semantic search on Elasticsearch for interacting with the document store.
+- Developed a user-friendly chatbot to facilitate interaction with the indexed research data, enhancing research accessibility and usability.
+- Demonstrated expertise in data scraping, cleaning, indexing, and building intelligent search and interaction systems.

+### Research Intern
+**Johns Hopkins University Carey Business School**
+*April - May 2024*
+- Utilized the MIMIC-III dataset to develop and train a reinforcement learning algorithm for sepsis treatment.
+- Conducted analysis to identify and address biases in the trained policy based on gender, race, religion, and insurance status.
+- Gained experience in handling large healthcare datasets and applying machine learning techniques to real-world problems.

+### Research Engineer
-### Wireless Systems Lab, IIIT Delhi
+**Wireless Systems Lab, IIIT Delhi**
-*Research Engineer* | May 2022 – June 2023
+*May 2022 – June 2023*
 - Developed a simulator for high-traffic V2X environments using Python and SUMO.
 - Assembled an ICPCS hardware test-bed with 11 Jetson-Nano boards.
-- Achieved a mean squared error (MSE) of 0.03 m using LSTM transfer learning techniques.
+- Achieved a mean squared error (MSE) of 0.03 m using LSTM transfer learning techniques on the testbed.
 - Designed a Discrete Soft Actor-Critic based model for querying strategies in congested networks.
 - Evaluated model performance on the ICPS testbed and ORBIT Testbed, resulting in two published papers.

-### BITS Goa
+### Research Intern
+**BITS Goa**
-*Research Intern* | December 2021 - May 2022
+*December 2021 - May 2022*
 - Implemented Bayesian hyperparameter optimization algorithms using PyTorch.
 - Evaluated novel HPO algorithms against state-of-the-art models.

-### VIT Vellore
+### Research Intern
+**VIT Vellore**
-*Research Intern* | March 2021 – December 2021
+*March 2021 – December 2021*
 - Reviewed research articles on AI in green manufacturing techniques.
 - Suggested future research directions, leading to a survey paper publication.

 ## 📚 Publications

 1. **Research Paper:** [A Simulation-to-Real Transfer for Learning Congestion Aware Estimation Over Wireless Networks](https://www.techrxiv.org/doi/full/10.36227/techrxiv.24332269.v1) by Shivangi Agarwal, Adi Asija, et al. (2023)
-2. **Research Paper:** [Sim-to-Real Transfer For Estimation Over Wireless Networks](https://www.techrxiv.org/doi/full/10.36227/techrxiv.24332269.v1) by Shivangi Agarwal, Adi Asija, et al. (2023)
-3. **Survey:** [Green manufacturing via machine learning enabled approaches](https://link.springer.com/article/10.1007/s12008-022-01136-0) by Aditya Raj, Amogh Gyaneshwar, et al. (IJIDeM, Springer 2023)
+2. **Survey:** [Green manufacturing via machine learning enabled approaches](https://link.springer.com/article/10.1007/s12008-022-01136-0) by Aditya Raj, Amogh Gyaneshwar, et al. (IJIDeM, Springer 2023)

 ## 🔬 Projects